Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 We will use a separate message handler to communicate with the Maple web service—or at least, we would in real life.
 For this tutorial, we'll use a fake message handler.

-{{NOTE:
+> [!NOTE]
-**Why not contact the web service directly within the saga?**
+> **Why not contact the web service directly within the saga?**
+>

-While the saga is processing the message, it holds a database lock on your saga data so that if multiple messages from the same saga try to modify the data simultaneously, only one of them will succeed.
-This presents two problems for a web service request.
+> While the saga is processing the message, it holds a database lock on your saga data so that if multiple messages from the same saga try to modify the data simultaneously, only one of them will succeed.
+This presents two problems for a web service > request.
 First, a web request can't be added to a database transaction, meaning that if a concurrency exception occurs, the web request can't be undone.
-The second is that the time it takes for the web request to complete will hold the saga database transaction open longer, making it even more likely that another message will be processed concurrently, creating more contention.
+The second is that the time it takes for the web request to complete will hold the saga > database transaction open longer, making it even more likely that another message will be processed concurrently, creating more contention.
+>

-This is why a saga should be only a message-driven state machine: a message comes in, decisions are made, and messages go out.
+> This is why a saga should be only a message-driven state machine: a message comes in, decisions are made, and messages go out.
 Leave all the other processing to external message handlers, as shown in this tutorial.
-}}

 We'll need to create the message handler and configure the routing so the saga knows where to send the `ShipWithMaple` command.